-SUPER is establishing a ‘bio and information bank’ which will be a national information resource of clinical, molecular and patient questionnaire information that is currently being used to identify the supportive care and psychosocial needs of CUP patients, understand the clinical and molecular characteristics of CUP, as well as improving the diagnostic assessment of CUP patients.
+SUPER established a ‘bio and information bank’ which is a national information resource of clinical, molecular and patient questionnaire information that is currently being used to identify the supportive care and psychosocial needs of CUP patients, understand the clinical and molecular characteristics of CUP, as well as improving the diagnostic assessment of CUP patients.

 We have manuscripts in preparation exploring patient experiences throughout their CUP diagnosis and treatment journey.
-We have identified differences in needs between patients residing in metropolitan versus rural/regional areas as well as comparing the economic, quality of life and psychosocial needs of CUP patients to other patients diagnosed with advanced cancer of a known primary.
+We have identified differences in needs between patients residing in metropolitan versus rural/regional areas and compared the economic, quality of life and psychosocial needs of CUP patients to other patients diagnosed with advanced cancer of a known primary.
 Some of the work we have already presented/published is listed below.

-SUPER is currently recruiting at 11 metropolitan sites nationally in Victoria, New South Wales, South Australia, Northern Territory and Australian Capital Territory.
-The target recruitment for this study is 300 participants.
+SUPER recruited patients from 11 metropolitan sites nationally in Victoria, New South Wales, South Australia, Northern Territory and Australian Capital Territory and well exceeded the target recruitment of 300 participants.
 To our knowledge, we are the only translational, cross-disciplinary research group in Australia investigating CUP.